moby/moby/docs/userguide/storagedriver/selectadriver.md

 plan to use for your Docker host's local storage area.
 Some storage drivers can operate on top of different backing filesystems.
 However, other storage drivers require the backing filesystem to be the same as the storage driver.
-For example, the `btrfs` storage driver on a `btrfs` backing filesystem.
+For example, the `btrfs` storage driver on a Btrfs backing filesystem.
 The following table lists each storage driver and whether it must match the host's backing file system: